TreacherousDev/GitHub-Snake/README.md

 ### For Chromium
-Chrome requires that I pay them 5$ to publish my add-on.
+Chrome Web Store demands that I pay them 5$ to publish my add-on.
 Hell no.
 With that said, here is how to build it yourself:
 1. Clone the repo or download as zip and unpack.
 2. Open `Extensions` tab